ahmedhqadri/ld-results-generator-app/README.md

 Inspired by : https://github.com/ttotenberg-ld/ld_funnel_experiment_runner, https://github.com/ttotenberg-ld/ld_migration_runner

-This tool consists of the following results generators:
+This app consists of the following generator tools:
 - Funnel Experiment: Creates a funnel experiment with a number of metrics and a percentage converted
 - Migration Runner: Generates migration insights for your migration feature flag